portworx/px-docs/release-notes/on-premise-lighthouse.md

 To get access to Portworx PX-Lighthouse docker repository, contact us at support@portworx.com from your company email address.

+## Lighthouse 1.1.10 Release notes

+### Key Fixes

+* Fixed an issue where with Portworx 1.2.11, all volumes were showing as attached in UI

+## Lighthouse 1.1.9 Release notes

+### Key Fixes

+* Fixed an issue where deleting user group was crashing UI

 ## Lighthouse 1.1.8 Release notes

 * Added in support for the latest Openstorage api's and made Lighthouse work with these.